MWATelescope/mwa_hyperbeam/README.md

 ### CUDA
 `hyperbeam` also can also be run on NVIDIA GPUs.
-To see an example of usage, see any of the examples with "_cuda" in the name.
+To see an example of usage, see any of the examples with "cuda" in the name.
 CUDA functionality is only provided with one of two Cargo features; see installing from source instructions below.

 ## Installation
 ### Python PyPI